Patrick Reed: Early career

-2012

 Reed played in 12 events on the PGA Tour on sponsors exemptions and through Monday qualifying (six times).
 He made seven cuts and earned over $300,000.
 His best finish was T-11 at the Frys.com Open.
 He finished T-22 at the PGA Tour Qualifying Tournament, after entering at the First Stage, to earn his PGA Tour card for 2013.

-2013
+PGA Tour

 Reed picked up his first top-10 finish at the 2013 AT&T Pebble Beach National Pro-Am.
 On August 18, Reed became the 12th first-time PGA Tour winner of the year with his victory at the Wyndham Championship in a playoff against Jordan Spieth.
 His win at Sedgefield Country Club also marked his third consecutive top-10 finish.

-2014

 At the 2014 Humana Challenge, Reed set the PGA Tour record for most strokes under par after 54 holes.
 His rounds of 63-63-63, were 27-under-par.
 The tournament's first three rounds are played on three different courses.
 The previous record was 25-under-par, set by Gay Brewer at the 1967 Pensacola Open and tied by Ernie Els at the 2003 Mercedes Championships, Pat Perez at the 2009 Bob Hope Classic (the previous name of the Humana event) and Steve Stricker at the 2010 John Deere Classic.
 All four other players won those tournaments.
 It was also the first time in PGA Tour history that a player opened a tournament with three rounds of 63 or better.
 Reed won the tournament by two strokes over Ryan Palmer.

 On March 9, Reed won the WGC-Cadillac Championship at Trump National Doral in Miami, Florida.
 He earned $1.53 million with the one-shot win over Bubba Watson and Jamie Donaldson.
 Reed became only the fifth golfer to earn three PGA Tour wins before his 24th birthday since 1990, joining Tiger Woods, Phil Mickelson, Rory McIlroy and Sergio García.
 Jordan Spieth subsequently achieved that feat.
 Reed is the youngest winner of a WGC event, and the victory also moved him to 20th in the Official World Golf Ranking.
 Reed was also the first PGA Tour golfer to have three wins before playing in his first major, the 2014 Masters.

 Also in 2014, Reed finished 5th at the Volvo World Match Play Championship.

-2015

 On January 12, Reed won his fourth PGA Tour title at the Hyundai Tournament of Champions by defeating Jimmy Walker in a sudden death playoff.
 He became just the fourth player in the last two decades to win four times on the PGA Tour before his 25th birthday, the other three were Tiger Woods, Rory McIlroy, and Sergio García.
 The win moved Reed to a career-best OWGR ranking of 14th.
 Also, he finished second at the Valspar Championship, third at the Hero World Challenge, and seventh at the Honda Classic.
 Reed also joined the European Tour for the 2015 season.